ShanmukhaManoj11/multiagent_planning/README.md

 The implementation is based on following assumptions:
 1. agent only moves along the edges from a node to one of it's 4 connected neighbors OR waits at the same node
-2. in-cell rotations are "not" considered as seperate moves given src pose (x1,y1,theta1) and goal cell (x2,y2), robot first rotates in-cell to a heading angle (theta) that is consistent with its direct movement to cell (x2,y2)
+2. in-cell rotations are "not" considered as seperate moves.
+given src pose (x1,y1,theta1) and goal cell (x2,y2), robot first rotates in-cell to a heading angle (theta) that is consistent with its direct movement to cell (x2,y2)
 A move to the next node is assumed to have cost 10
 A direct move to neighbor cell can be the following sequence:
 	"in-cell rotation -> move to neighbor cell -> in-cell rotation [optional]"

 3. priority for generating plans is first-come-first, i.e. given 2 agents - agent1 and agent2, if agent2 first calls the /update_goal service, then planner should consider collisions with agent2s path while creating the plan for agent1 whose request comes later